Skip to Content

 An App Builder app can access data in local or remote sources, store, process, and show the data to your users in various ways.
 App users interact with the data in pages using familiar UI (user interface) controls (menus, forms, buttons, tables, lists, images, and many others).

 Because of its flexibility, there is no set approach for developing an App Builder app.
-You can start with how the data should look in the UI, then design data structures for them; or you might start with the data you have, and design the UI around them; or you might ask an AI chatbot to build an app, then use it or refine it further.
+You can start with how the data should look in the UI, then design data structures for them; or you might start with the data you have, and design the UI around them; or you might ask an AI assistant to build an app, then use it or refine it further.
 However you do it, you won't need any programming knowledge to build an app.
 You build apps not with code, but with description and configuration.

 Almost everything about an App Builder app is customizable and configurable.
 To avoid being overwhelmed by the numerous possibilities available to you, App Builder's structures its interface around the following key ideas and tools: